AqwamCreates/DataPredict-Neural/docs/API/Containers/ComputationalGraph.md

 Parameters:

-* Function: The function blocks to be added to the graph container.
+* InputBlock: The function blocks to be added to the graph container.
 Order matters.

 ### setMultipleOutputBlocks()